 Contact a Houston Criminal Defense Lawyer

-Facing prison time as a result of being convicted for assault, or aggravated assault, can be life changing in every way.
+Facing prison time as a result of being convicted for assault, or aggravated assault can be life changing in every way.
+Our law firm will help you.

 Regardless of the witness and the details of the case, talking to attorney Tad Nelson, Amber Spurlock, or another highly qualified criminal defense attorney in Houston can mean the difference between getting probation, a light sentence, and serving up to 10 years in a Texas Department of Criminal Justice controlled correctional facility.